Hamtramck City Assessor

 MCL 211.19 states that all businesses must complete and file a personal property statement to the city on or before February 20th of each year.
 Personal property includes machinery, equipment, computers, furniture, signs, etc. used by the business.
 A recent change in personal property taxation exempts certain personal property owners if the combined total personal property under their CONTROL as different from OWNED is less than 80,000.
 But the business owner has to file an affidavit from number 5076.

-A property owner with a principal residence exemption can request a hardship reduction at the March, July or December Boards of Review every year.
+A property owner with a principal residence exemption can request a poverty exemption at the March, July or December Boards of Review every year.
 The exemption is based on household income added for all of the persons that reside at the property.
 The temporary help for 1 year can be provided in payment of property taxes under the city’ policy.
 Applications are available with the other forms on this site.